blackened-sunn/blackened-sunn.github.io/Research.md

 ### Publications

-“Plotinus on the Uses and Limits of the Craft Analogy.” *Apeiron*.
-[Currently under review.]

 [“Gersonides on the Heavenly Bodies’ Relation to the Agent Intellect”](https://doi.org/10.1007/978-3-031-78876-5_11) in *Mind, Soul and the Cosmos in the High Middle Ages*, eds.
 Jack Cunningham, Adam Foxon and Rosamund Gammie.
 Studies in the History of Philosophy of Mind (SHPM), vol. 31 (2025).
 Springer, Cham.
 217–233.

 [“Stoic Pantheism and Environmental Ethics in Pliny the Elder”](https://doi.org/10.1007/978-3-031-40040-7_2) in *Pantheism and Ecology: Cosmological, Philosophical, and Theological Perspectives*, ed.
 Luca Valera.
 Ecology and Ethics, vol 6 (2023).
 Springer, Cham.
 15–27.